Amsterdam/design-system/packages/css/src/components/link-list/README.md

 # Link List

-Een verzameling gerelateerde verwijzingen.
+A collection of related links.

-## Vormgeving
+## Design

-Voor elke verwijzing in de lijst staat een chevron.
+Every list item starts with a chevron.
-Dit benadrukt het lijst-zijn en de thematische samenhang.
+It emphasizes the list structure and thematic coherence.
-De chevron is onderdeel van de link.
+The chevron is part of the link.
-Die is dus blauw en er kan op geklikt worden.
+Therefore, it is blue and clickable.

-## Richtlijnen
+## Guidelines

-Gebruik een Link List om meerdere verwijzingen binnen een thema aan te bieden.
+Use a Link List to present multiple links within a theme.

-Raadpleeg voor meer richtlijnen het [Link](/?path=/docs/navigation-link--docs)-component.
+For additional guidelines, refer to the [Link](?path=/docs/navigation-link--docs) component.